xagau/Placeholders-X16R/doc/build-repository.md

 please feel free to modify it and submit a pull request.

 Special thank to CarlH and others for helping to put this together.

+## Future Updates
+We will be adding an ability for repository hosters:
+-To include a payment address in server.properties -Filter flag / block / flagged material
+-It will be at the descretion of each repository hoster as to what content they will decide to host.
+-repository hosters will be paid via smart contract when retrieval requests for their material has been made.